Twin Perspectives

 written by The Twins July 18, 2016

-Here’s our guide to a day trip to Capri:
+Here’s our guide to get the most out of a day trip to Capri.

-Planning your day trip to Capri couldn’t be simpler and can be reached by ferry from a number of ports.
+Planning your day trip to Capri couldn’t be simpler, with the island being served by ferry from a number of ports.

-We caught the ferry from Positano, which had already sailed via the town of Amalfi to collect us.
+We caught the ferry from Positano, which had already sailed via the town of Amalfi further up the coast.
 You can also catch a ferry to Capri from Sorrento and Naples.
 The journey from Positano was around 50 minutes and was less than 20 euros each.
-Alternatively, for around 200 euros, you can jump in a water taxi (private boat) if you’re staying along the coast – this provides you with a bit more flexibility on timings but little else.
+Alternatively, for around 200 euros, you can jump in a water taxi (private boat) if you’re staying along the coast.
+This will provide you with a bit more flexibility on timings but little else, and so I would suggest saving your money for the shopping that’s to come.

-Once at the port of Capri – Marina Grande – you then have the option of getting on the funicular that takes you up to the top of the island (Capri Town) or getting a taxi.
-I’m not sure why you would do this as the funicular is just as fast and costs just 2 euros each.
+Once at the port of Capri, Marina Grande – you then have the option of getting on the funicular that takes you up to the top of the island (Capri Town) or getting a taxi.
+I’m not sure why you would jump in a taxi as the funicular is just as fast and costs just 2 euros each.

 day trip trip to capri